Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 Finally, you have to import the new .qsf file on Qualtrics: [How to import a QSF Survey](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportingASurvey).

 You should find all the different trials in the same, customized format.
-Congratulations, you've done it!
+Congratulations, you have done it!

 ## Step 5: If you want to change something in your items configuration, go back to step 2 or 3